bnadel4/horiseon/README.md

 ## Description

-Webpage for an SEO and digital marketing company called Horiseon.
+Accessible webpage for an SEO and digital marketing company called Horiseon.

 ## Installation